joshjohanning/joshjohanning.github.io/_posts/2020-12-08-extends-template.md

 After using the template for a few weeks, I've made an update to be able to pass in *build jobs* instead of *build steps*.
 Note that with this template, you can pass in either.
 I prefer using a separate job under the build stage for the secret scanning bit so I can see what failed - the secret scan or the build.

 I have an input parameter for `buildStageName` so that this would still make sense in a scenario where there isn't a stage named Build, such as in Terraform deployments.
-By default, the stage will be named build, but it can be optionally overridden (called something like Terraform Plan instead, in the Terraform example).
+By default, the stage will be named build, but it can be optionally overridden (called something like `secret-scanning` instead, in the Terraform example).

 **secret-scanning-extends.yml:**